 We believe in opting for natural and therapeutic treatments that work in conjunction with your body as a first option for slipped disc problems whenever possible.
 If we discover that the best option is surgery, we are happy to provide you with excellent references.
 Often, patients need chiropractic care following surgery, and we are glad to assist.

 Fortunately, only a small percentage of people experiencing low back pain have serious disc issues, and the vast majority of problems can be treated through professional chiropractic manipulation and therapy.
-Call us today to learn your options and get started.
+Call our local chiropractor today to learn your options and get started.

 What is a Spinal Disc?

 Between each vertebrae of your spine is a spongy pad, called an intervertebral disc, that acts as a shock absorber for the spine.
 These discs are located throughout the spinal column, ranging from your neck to your lower back, and work to prevent injury that could be caused by daily activities.
 Additionally, discs protect the intricate nerves that comprise your spinal cord.

 Each of these flat, circular pads is about an inch wide and a quarter of an inch thick.
 When we are young, our spinal discs are sacs filled with fluid, but as we age, they begin to solidify.
 By the time we are middle aged, the outside of our spinal discs resemble hardened pieces of rubber that become prone to degeneration and injury.
 The inside contains a gel-like fluid that absorbs pressure from impacts and movement of the spine.